Table Tennis FAQ

 • Masterful in reading opponents and exploiting weaknesses.

-• New skills unlocked: strawbery flick, cross-body forehand, ghost serve
+• New skills unlocked: non-dominant-hand loop/smash, cross-body forehand

 Gameplay: